yomarguti/codestream/jb/README.md

 ## Does your team use Slack?

 Sign up for CodeStream using Slack so that discussions about code can be shared in your existing Slack channels and direct messages.
-Connecting to your Slack workspace allows developers to participate in discussions about code when they're not in their editor, or if they don’t use an editor supported by CodeSteam.
+Connecting to your Slack workspace allows developers to participate in discussions about code when they're not in their editor, or if they don’t use an editor supported by CodeStream.

 # Requirements